AbstractProgram/graphRepresentation/documentation/presentation notes/presentation.md

 بِسْمِ اللَّـهِ الرَّحْمَـٰنِ الرَّحِيمِ

 ```
 This is an overview of abstract program concept.
-A project I've been working on, allowing to execute programs represented as graph data strutures.
+A project I've been working on, allowing to execute programs represented as graph data structures.
-I came up with my own concept of how I envision programming to be, instead of writting code, the developer would deal with visual abstractions and the program would be represented as a graph which would be compiled directly into a low level language.
+I came up with my own concept of how I envision programming to be, instead of writing code, the developer would deal with visual abstractions and the program would be represented as a graph which would be compiled directly into a low level language.
-Now, there is always place to improve and rethink the concept, only that it would require deeper knowledge and a lot of time to implement.
-So I ended up combinning both text-based programming with graph-based programming.
+Now, there is always place to improve and rethink the concept, only that it would take a lot of time to implement and would require deeper knowledge.
+So what I ended up doing is combining both text-based programming with graph-based programming.

 ___